Fig.1 Distributed Radio Intelligence at each node

 The power of Distributed,

-Dynamic, Radio Intelligence
+Dynamic, Radio Intelligence.

-Mesh Networks need to proactively avoid co-channel interference
+Mesh Networks must proactively avoid co-channel interference

 from multiple radios operating in the same frequency band.

 Meshdynamics automates channel-selection and

-topology-definition tasks by distributing dynamic radio
+topology by distributing dynamic radio

 intelligence in each node, in effect creating multiple "RF